 "We'll be back soon, and we wish you could join us and the kids!
 Speaking of your nieces and nephews, when will you settle down with Patty and give me some more grandchildren?
 I can never have enough, you know.
 Patty's a nice girl, and she loves children..."

 Kyle sighed as his mother rambled on about grandkids and the fact that she was getting worried about him being always alone.
 He couldn't get why his family always seemed a bit overly-concerned about him.
 His mom and dad, Brian and Heather Lofting, and his sister Staci, were a bit too intimate in his life than he liked.

 Shrugging it off, he stopped the recording, realizing he'd have to delete it or record it on something else because it was taking up too much space in his machine.

 "That's Mom, always taking up my space and my quiet," he thought aloud, turning back to his bedroom, and the shower he knew was waiting.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Peri WoodsWrite a Review